AOSSIE-Org/Resonate-Website/CONTRIBUTING.md

 ## Recognition

 We appreciate all contributions!
-Contributors will be recognized in:
-- GitHub contributors list
+Contributors will be recognized in the GitHub contributors list
----

 **Thank you for contributing to Resonate!
 Together, we're building an amazing open-source platform.** 🎉